Foods That Lower Cholesterol, Fruit

 Disclaimer:

-Please be aware that the advice in this article should in no way replace that of a licenced physician and that nothing is necessarily guaranteed to lower cholesterol.
+Please be aware that the advice in this article should in no way replace that of a licensed physician and that nothing is necessarily guaranteed to lower cholesterol.
 Consult your doctor if you think you might have high cholesterol.

 Foods that lower your cholesterol, fruit by Susan Keeping is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.